 About the BSc (Hons) Engineering Top Up (Electrical and Electronic Engineering) programme

-The top-up degree validated by University of Hull will enable current and previous Higher National Diploma (HND) Engineering students the ability to progress to level 6 studies in Electrical and Electronics Engineering at the Grimsby Institute.
+This top-up degree, validated by the TEC Partnership, will enable current and previous Higher National Diploma (HND) Engineering students the ability to progress to level 6 studies in Electrical and Electronics Engineering at the Grimsby Institute.

 What you will learn